 Sunday – DAY 6 – Digby to Halifax

-Travel the lush Annapolis Valley where the French Acadians of Grand Pre, made their first settlement in the early 1600’s.
+Travel the lush Annapolis Valley where the French Acadians of Grand Pre made their first settlement in the early 1600’s.
 Learn about this landscape’s designation as a UNESCO World Heritage Site as fact and fiction blend to reveal the romance of the Land of Evangeline.
-Visit a local winery for a tour and tasting before returning to Halifax for the evening.
+Visit a local winery for a tour and tasting before returning to Halifax for a two-night stay.

-Monday – DAY 7 – Halifax to Western Shore, NS
+Monday – DAY 7 – South Shore Touring

-Tuesday – DAY 8 – Western Shore to Charlottetown, PE
+Tuesday – DAY 8 – Halifax to Charlottetown, PE

 Wednesday – DAY 9 – Prince Edward Island Touring